Selma Blair: 2005–2011: Independent films and The Diary of Anne Frank

 In 2008, Blair starred as a drug-addicted and alcoholic mother in Lori Petty's independent drama The Poker House.
-It received generally favorable reviews from critics, with The Hollywood Reporter considering Blair's performance one her best.
+It received generally favorable reviews from critics, with The Hollywood Reporter considering Blair's performance one of her best.

 Also in 2008, Blair accepted the titular role on the NBC sitcom Kath & Kim.
 The sitcom, which was based on the Australian television series of the same name, was canceled after one season.

-In 2009, Blair returned to the stage, when she took on the lead role of Kayleen in Rajiv Joseph's Gruesome Playground Injuries.
-In 2010, Blair she lent her voice to narrate the audiobook of The Diary of a Young Girl: The Definitive Edition, originally written by Holocaust victim Anne Frank.
+In 2009, Blair returned to the stage when she took on the lead role of Kayleen in Rajiv Joseph's Gruesome Playground Injuries.
+In 2010, Blair lent her voice to narrate the audiobook of The Diary of a Young Girl: The Definitive Edition, originally written by Holocaust victim Anne Frank.
 Her performance received a 2011 Grammy Award for Best Spoken Word Album for Children nomination.

 2012–present: Film and television

 In 2012, Blair returned to television as the female lead with the premiere of FX's Anger Management, co-starring Charlie Sheen.
 She starred in 53 episodes as Dr. Kate Wales, Sheen's neurotic therapist and love interest.
 The series premiered to mixed critical reviews, but broke ratings records with 5.74 million viewers in its debut and ranks as the most-watched sitcom premiere in cable history.
 Blair left the show in June 2013, during the shooting of the second season, due to disagreements with Sheen, who fired her via text message.

 In 2012, Blair narrated Xfinity TV commercials, including the London 2012 Olympics ads.
 In 2014, she obtained her first television role since Anger Management when she was cast as Joanna in the Amazon's comedy pilot Really.
 The pilot was not picked up but, in February 2016, Blair co-starred in the FX miniseries American Crime Story: The People vs. O. J. Simpson.

 In October 2012, Blair starred in the political satire sketch The Woman for Romney, about the campaign proposals of Mitt Romney, former Republican Party nominee for the 2012 United States presidential election.

 In 2018, Blair was cast in a recurring role on the Netflix science-fiction drama series Another Life; it ran from 2019 to 2021 before being canceled.

 In September 2022, Blair became a contestant on season 31 of Dancing with the Stars but left in the fifth week of the competition because of her deteriorating health.

-Her next film role is in the Israeli project, Stay Forte by Doron Eran.
-The film focuses on Alon Shamriz, Yotam Haim, and Samer Talalka, three Israeli men taken hostage by Hamas during the October 7 attack on Israel.
+Her next film role is in the Israeli project, Stay Forte, by Doron Eran.
+The film focuses on Alon Shamriz, Yotam Haim, and Samer Talalka, three Israeli men taken hostage by Hamas during the October 7 attacks on Israel.
 They were mistakenly identified as a threat by Israeli soldiers during fighting in northern Gaza and killed.
 The film went into production in late 2024, with filming taking place in Georgia.